Skip to main content

 In other words, any modifications you make to code licensed under GPL v2 also fall under GPL v2.
 The “open source-ness” of the original work persists to your new/updated work.

-GPL v2 Requirements
+What Are GPL v2 Requirements?

 The GPL v2 has several requirements in common with popular permissive licenses.
 For example, like the MIT and Apache 2.0 licenses, any copy or modification of the GPL 2-licensed code must include: